How CMMS Software Transforms Different Industries

 - Sophisticated MRO stock: Do you have to manage thousands of spares to keep equipment running?
 Look for a system that offers sophisticated inventory control to automate reorder points and monitor part consumption.

 - Heavy Outsourced Work: Do you contract out to many outside vendors?
-A CMMS vendor that makes it easy to manage your vendors, monitor their performance against SLAs, and manage all of your contracts will save you in administrative work.
+A CMMS vendor that makes it easy to manage your vendors, monitor their performance against SLAs, and manage all of your contracts will save you on administrative work.

 4. Consider Your Team's Mobility and Workflow: